How to Measure for a Toilet

 One Point Partitions is proud to support the American workforce and provides only top-quality, American-made products.
 Our partitions come from Global Partitions, one of the largest partition manufacturers in the United States.
 Delivered quickly and at no cost, all our partitions are ADA-compliant, and available in five different material types and a wide range of color options.
 All One Point Partition products are backed by a warranty.

-Our team will work with you to create a custom design that fits your every need.
+As you project manage your commercial bathroom renovation, our team will work with you to create a custom design that fits your every need.
 We provide free samples, custom design consultations and initial design mockups with no obligation, so you can be sure our design is the absolute best fit for your bathroom.
 With our top-notch customer service and delivery, we’ll ensure your project is completed quickly, effectively and with the utmost attention to detail.

 For more information, or to get started on a design today, contact us at One Point Partitions.
 We’re happy to provide a quote if you have a sketch or picture, or you can use our pricing tool to get a quick pricing estimate without the wait.